Last Updated on

 One more reason we love following your travels and work.

-Rob Taylor – 2 Travel Dads
+Rob Taylor USA – 2 Travel Dads

 No hard work ever goes waste Stephanie.
 I love your passion and the beautiful work you do in my country while many people still think India is undeveloped and not worth their time.
 Appreciate your time and efforts!